 Today I’m going to talk a little bit more about organizing.
 I have found that people seem to either love organizing or hate it.
 I love it.
-My job as a secretary almost demands it, but it seems to come naturally to me.
+My job as a secretary almost demands it, but it also seems to come naturally to me.
 I’m sure a few of you out there are rolling your eyes at me now!
 Unfortunately, the current state of my scrapbook area does not support this claim.
 It. is. total. chaos and I do not work well or feel creative in chaos.
 So my goal for next weekend (Memorial Day) is to dive in, clean and do some rearranging.

 There are a few things that are working really well in the space, but several that are not.
 So today I’m going to show you one section that I am very happy with.